minhoolee/onnx-darknet/.github/ISSUE_TEMPLATE/Bug_report.md

 Please do not expect us to have PyTorch, Caffe2 installed.

-If a model exported from PyTorch and Caffe2 is having trouble in ONNX-TF, use the next section to attach the model.
+If a model exported from PyTorch and Caffe2 is having trouble in ONNX-DN, use the next section to attach the model.

 **ONNX model file**

 If applicable, attach the onnx model file in question using Gist, DropBox or Google Drive.

-**Python, ONNX, ONNX-TF, Tensorflow version**
+**Python, ONNX, ONNX-DN, Darknet version and Makefile flags**

 This section can be obtained by running `get_version.py` from util folder.
  - Python version:
  - ONNX version:
- - ONNX-TF version:
+ - ONNX-DN version:

+Please supply the Darknet details (e.g. CUDA, CUDNN) from your Makefile config
- - Tensorflow version:
+ - Darknet version:
+ - Darknet build flags:

 **Additional context**